tmpfs/ttycolor/README.md

 ### ansi(value)

-Wrap `value` in a chainable ANSI color instance.
-The `value` will be coerced to a string when passed to a `console` function.
+Wrap `value` in a chainable color instance, the `value` will be coerced to a string when passed to a `console` function.

 ### colors